jkminder/data2neo/docs/source/wrapper.rst

 Further, the wrapper class needs to implement the ``construct(resource)`` method.
 To get the resulting product of the wrapped factory, call ``super().construct(resource)`` in your ``construct`` function.

-The following example checks that at least one relation exists in the resulting subgraph, iff the provided resource is not None.
+The following example checks that at least one relationshipexists in the resulting subgraph, iff the provided resource is not None.
 This could not be done with simple pre/postprocessor functions.
 Obviously, everything that can be done with pre/postprocessor functions can also be done with full wrapper classes.